BigPolarBear1/factorization/README.md

 The biggest irony of all this is that I tried so damn hard to sell my work.. yet I was forced down this path.
 And I think we all know why.
 There is no way I will stay in the west after all this.
 No way.

 Anyway.. if I have an "accident" this week.. garantuee you it was cowardly americans.

+WTF IS GOING ON.
+It's like someone has compromised my home router and is desperately trying to get a foodhold on my personal machines.
+Everything is just breaking lately.
+Like fucking everything.
+What the fuck can I do about it?
+All I can do is finish my work, and publish it.
+You can't stop it.
+Come try to stop it, I will fucking kill you.
+Fucking pussies.
+Fucking american pussies.
+I piss on you people.